Diamond Jim helped make these videos

 When the air conditioner in your 2010 Dodge Challenger starts blowing hot air, you likely have a freon leak.
 Recharging the freon in your AC system is an inexpensive and easy first step to restoring the cooling capacity of your A/C system.
 Most refrigerants include a leak sealer that will seal small leaks in addition to filling the R134a refrigerant.
 The A/C system in your Challenger consists of a compressor that is belt-driven, an evaporator and freon.
 If there is a problem with your compressor or evaporator, adding freon will not restore cooling.
 How to add freon to your 2010 Dodge Challenger: hook up the can of refrigerant (likely r-134a) to the low pressure port.
 When your compressor kicks on, add freon to the correct pressure.
 In addition to cooling, freon lubricates the compressor when it runs.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2010 Dodge Challenger RT 5.7L V8
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2010 Dodge Challenger RT 5.7L V8

 Power steering fluid is easy to check and many people (mechanics included) often forget about - learn how here2010 Dodge Challenger RT 5.7L V8